pomppa/medusa-docker/README.md

 $ docker exec -it medusa-postgres-1  psql -h postgres -U postgres
 ```

-database is `medusa-docker`, supply it for connecting to it.
+database is `medusa-docker`, append to above command for connecting to it.

-## run migrations
+### run migrations

 database will be migrated first time you build the images but you can run migrations manually